truonghoangnguyen/nikaya2/docs/plato/en/06-book-1.md

 And I would be particularly glad to ﬁnd out from you what you think about it, since you have reached the point in life the poets call old age’s threshold.[^5] Is it a difﬁcult time of life?
 What have you to report about it?

-(329a) CEPHALUS: By Zeus, Socrates, I will tell you exactly what I think.You see, (a) number of us who are more or less the same age often get together, so as to preserve the old saying.[^6] When they meet, the majority of our members lament, longing for the lost pleasures of their youth and reminiscing about sex, drinking parties, feasts, and the other things that go along with them.
+(329a) CEPHALUS: By Zeus, Socrates, I will tell you exactly what I think.
+You see, a number of us who are more or less the same age often get together, so as to preserve the old saying.[^6] When they meet, the majority of our members lament, longing for the lost pleasures of their youth and reminiscing about sex, drinking parties, feasts, and the other things that go along with them.

-They get irritated, as if they had been deprived of important things, and had lived well then but are not living now.
-Some others, too, even moan (b) about the abuse heaped on old people by their relatives, and for that reason recite a litany of all the evils old age has caused them.
+(b) (c) (d) They get irritated, as if they had been deprived of important things, and had lived well then but are not living now.
+Some others, too, even moan about the abuse heaped on old people by their relatives, and for that reason recite a litany of all the evils old age has caused them.
 But I don’t think they blame the real cause, Socrates.
 After all, if that were the cause, I too would have had the same experiences, at least as far as old age is concerned, and so would everyone else of my age.
 But as it is, I have met others in the past who don’t feel that way—in particular, the poet Sophocles.
-I was once present when he was asked by someone, “How are you as far as sex goes, (c) Sophocles?
+I was once present when he was asked by someone, “How are you as far as sex goes, Sophocles?
 Can you still make love to a woman?”“Quiet, man,” he replied, “I am very glad to have escaped from all that, like a slave who has escaped from a deranged and savage master.”
 I thought at the time what he said was sensible, and I still do.You see, old age brings peace and freedom from all such things.
-When the appetites cease to stress and importune us, every- thing Sophocles said comes to pass, and we escape from many insane mas- (d) ters.
+When the appetites cease to stress and importune us, everything Sophocles said comes to pass, and we escape from many insane masters.
 But in these matters, and in those concerning one’s relatives, the real cause isn’t old age, Socrates, but the way people live.
 If they are orderly and contented, old age, too, is only moderately onerous; if they aren’t, both old age, Socrates, and youth are hard to bear.